petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-promotion.md

 ![Configure the price modifier and activate it.](./creating-a-promotion/images/05.png)

 This creates the new price modifier but you must configure it.
 Click on the entry from the list and enter the percentage amount as -20.
 Then, activate it using the *Active* toggle.
 After that, click *Save* and click *Publish*.
+See [Price Modifiers Reference](./promotions-reference.md#price-modifiers-reference) for more information.

 ![The prices of all products in the catalog are reduced by 20% on the scheduled date](./creating-a-promotion/images/06.png)